WelliSolutions/IniFileFormatReverseEngineering/documentation/WritePrivateProfileString.md

 Insights:

 * If the section is created from scratch, it will use the casing as given.
+* If the section already exists, the casing of the existing section will be kept.
 * The section name cannot be letters only.
 It can also contain numbers and many special characters.
 Allowed characters: at least `1234567890!$%&/()=?*+#-_<>.,:;@~|\` , double quotes, single quotes, space, tab and vertical tab.
 * The section name can contain a `[`.
 * The section name can contain a `]` but that will cause problems when reading the value.